archfiery/fp-notes/haskell/README.md

 All notes should be put into this file.
 It is also an experiments to see if the *one file* notes can survive.

+## Side Effects
+We can consider *side effect* as anything that causes evaluation of an expression to interact with something outside itself.
+There are several examples of side effects:
+- Modifying a global variable
+    - it may affect the evaluation of other expressions
+- Printing to the screen
+    - it may need to be in a certain orer with respect to other writes to the screen
+- Reading from a file or network
+    - the contents of the file can affect the outcome of the expression

 ## Cabal
 Cabal is a package system for Haskell software.
 It enables software to be easily distribute, use and reuse software.